Albania Itinerary: Complete 2-Week Road Trip Albania Itinerary: Complete 2-Week Road Trip

 By Bus:

 From the capital city, buses to Berat are very frequent (run roughly every 30 mins) and cost 500 LEK (4.30 USD).
 The bus ride takes 2 hours and 15 minutes.
+You can check the full timetable here.

 No time to read now?